6 Best Places to Visit In Thailand

 Bangkok isn’t just a place, it’s a vibe with multiple personalities.
 Thailand’s capital is home to almost 5.5 million people with an intoxicating and tranquil environment.
 Bangkok’s dynamic nature requires a lot of energy due to its consistently hot weather and persistent crowds.
 You can visit ancient temples, modern shopping malls, Buddhist monks, and the city’s culture.

 This chaotic setting has the world’s largest open-air market and a world-class aquarium housed in an eight-level shopping mall.
 This place is full of surprises for you to savour its delight incongruity.
-In addition, its vibrant nightlife and serene sites like Chao Phraya River, botanical gardens, and Wat Arun, the “Temple of Dawn,” are iconic.
+The creative nightlife and botanical gardens are iconic places of Bangkok.
 Don’t miss out on such classic landmarks of Thailand.

 2. Phuket